jorgechp/etsiit_bot/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-name: Reporte de problema
+name: Bug report
-about: Crea un reporte para mejorar el bot
+about: Generates a bug report to improve the bot
 title: "BUG:"
 labels: "bug"

 ---

-## Descripción del problema
+## Bug description

-## Pasos para reproducir el problema
+## Steps needed to reproduce the bug

 <!--
-1. Paso 1
+1. First step
-2. Paso 2
+2. Second step
 ...
 -->